Tag: python

 TensorFlow.js vs scikit-learn in the Browser — Two Paradigms of Client-Side ML

-Posted on:March 28, 2026 at 10:00 AMTensorFlow.js brings neural networks to the browser natively. scikit-learn runs via Pyodide WebAssembly.
+Posted on:November 17, 2025 at 10:00 AMTensorFlow.js brings neural networks to the browser natively. scikit-learn runs via Pyodide WebAssembly.
 Same Iris dataset, same task — totally different philosophies.
 Train both client-side with no backend and compare accuracy, interpretability, and the cold-start gap.

 Python vs JavaScript DataFrames in the Browser — Live Benchmarks with No Backend

-Posted on:March 22, 2026 at 10:00 AMBoth Python (pandas via Pyodide WebAssembly) and JavaScript (arquero) can process DataFrames entirely in the browser.
+Posted on:October 27, 2025 at 10:00 AMBoth Python (pandas via Pyodide WebAssembly) and JavaScript (arquero) can process DataFrames entirely in the browser.
 This post runs the same groupby, filter, and pivot benchmarks in both — live, client-side, no server needed — and measures the real tradeoffs.

 Kubernetes for Backend Engineers — Pods, Deployments, and Services Without the Jargon